viktornar/water-quality/README.md

 * sbt version 1.4.9
 * scala version 2.12

 Set up is not working with MacOS and probably will not work with Windows.
-In current set up I'm using bridge network set up with imap and on Mac it is not working.
+In current set up I'm using bridge network set up with imap and in Mac it is not working.

 ## Docker